rust-embedded/book/src/start/interrupts.md

 * Enable the interrupt handler in the interrupt controller

 Similarly to exceptions, the `cortex-m-rt` crate provides an [`interrupt`] attribute to declare interrupt handlers.
-The available interrupts are (and their position in the interrupt handler table) are usually automatically generated via `svd2rust` from a SVD description.
+The available interrupts (and their position in the interrupt handler table) are usually automatically generated via `svd2rust` from a SVD description.